Andrea/andrea.github.io/_posts/2026-02-21-bytesize-for-discovery.markdown

 ### Next sessions

-Help participants notice the effects of iteration, how they can point at something in the diagram and understand how it got to the current state.
+Help participants notice the effects of iteration, how they can point at an item in the diagram and understand how it got to it's current state.
 This is why the **Introspection** step at the end of the Bytesize Architecture Session is so valuable.

-The format for each of the Bytesize Architecture Sessions will be the same.
+The format for each of the following Bytesize Architecture Sessions will be the same as the first one.
 The goal should change according to participants converge on the *System Context Diagram* and then, on the selected *Container Diagram*.

 Iterating on the diagrams is to be expected.
 For example, it's common for the *System Context Diagram* to need updates after working on the *Container Diagram*.